Ensono/amido.github.io/docs/workloads/azure/data/getting_started/de_shared_resourcedeployment_azure.md

 5. The new pipeline will require access to any Azure DevOps pipeline variable groups specified in the pipeline YMAL.
 Under each variable group, go to 'Pipeline permissions' and add the pipeline.

-## Step 3: Deploy DE shared reource in non-production environment
+## Step 3: Deploy shared resources in non-production environment

 Run the pipeline configured in Step 2 to commence the build and deployment process.